the-ride-never-ends/scrape_the_law_mk3/_README.md

 14. Documentation needs - TODO

 # 1. Problem Definition
 - Objective: Retrieve, store, and maintain text of all local legal codes in the US.
 - Languages: Python, MySQL, JavaScript
 - Input:
    - Push of a button.
 Outputs: A MySQL database of all local legal codes in the US related to the input datapoint.
-The ultimate variable “pg_content” is in plain text.
+The ultimate variable "legal_text” is in plain text.

 ## Constraints: